Is your family ready for a new puppy?

 Do A Reverse Image and Text Search Of The Puppy Ad

-A good way to see if you are being scammed is to do a reverse search on the image and text used in the puppy ad you view.
+If you are suspicious that the breeder's photos are not legit, try doing a reverse search on the image and text used in the puppy ad you view.

 Reverse image search on desktop: